PsrSigSim/PsrSigSim/paper/paper.md

 # Summary

+Pulsar observations have been a hallmark of radio astronomy since Jocelyn Bell discovered the repeating signal from PSR B19 in 1967.
+Many radio telescopes have been designed with these observations in mind.
+The phenomenal precision of pulsar rotational periods has allowed for many notable observations stemming from strong field general relativity.

 Gravitational waves are quickly changing the way that we view the wider universe, enabling observations of compact objects in highly relativistic scenarios.
 Gravitational-wave detectors measure the minuscule, time-dependent